gsoft-inc/wl-authentication-clientcredentialsgrant/README.md

 }
 ```

-Next protect your endpoints with the `RequireClientCredentials` attribute:
+Next, protect your endpoints with the `RequireClientCredentials` attribute:

 ```csharp
 // When using Controlled-Based
 [HttpGet]
 [Route("weather")]